bklein01/covid-safe-paths/README.md

 First, install the pod files:

 ```
-yarn install:pod ## only needs to be ran once
+npm run install:pod ## only needs to be ran once
 ```

 Then, run the application:

 ```
-yarn run-ios-gps ## for the location enabled app
+npm run run-ios-gps ## for the location enabled app

-yarn run-ios-bt ## for the bluetooth enabled app
+npm run run-ios-bt ## for the bluetooth enabled app
 ```

 Device storage can be cleared by clicking "Hardware" on the system toolbar, and then "Erase all content and settings".